 Sui Dynasty China

 Wendi died while he was still not old.
-He may have been killed by his son, Yangdi, who wanted to be the emperor himself.
+Maybe his son Yangdi killed him - Yangdi wanted to be the emperor himself.
 In any case Yangdi did become the next Sui emperor.
 Yangdi wanted to be a great emperor, so he began a lot of important projects.
 Yangdi's best project was one where people dug a Grand Canal which connected the Yellow River with the Huai and Yangtze Rivers and made it much easier to get from northern to southern China and back again.

 But Yangdi's worst project was that he attacked Korea to try to take it over.
 He got together a great army of over a million men to invade Korea, but his great army was defeated and had to run away.
 The army generals were angry about this and killed Yangdi.
 That was the end of the Sui Dynasty.